flenniken/collections/docs/collection-maker.md

 If a problem is found, the process stops so you can correct it.
 The command validates:

-* The collection is the next available collection (checks the S3 `/db` prefix files).
 * All images are JPG files.
 * There are at least 8 images and no more than 20.
 * Preview files are at least 933 x 933 pixels.